 Senate Action Required: Senate is asked to recommend the proposals to Council for final approval.

-Ordinance XXI: Appointment of Deans of Faculties & Tenure of Office
+Ordinance XXI: Appointment of Deans of Schools & Tenure of Office

-1. Appointment of Deans of Faculties
+1. Appointment of Deans of Schools

-Deans of Faculties shall be appointed on the recommendation of a Joint Committee of Senate and Council chaired by the Vice-Chancellor.
+Deans of Schools shall be appointed on the recommendation of a Joint Committee of Senate and Council chaired by the Vice-Chancellor.
 Deans shall hold office for such periods and on such terms and conditions and shall have such functions as the Council may from time to time determine, after receiving the advice of the Vice-Chancellor.

 2. Tenure of Office

-(i) The Deans shall be appointed for three years in the first instance.
+(i) The Deans shall normally be appointed for three years in the first instance.
 Appointments may be extended by further periods of office.
 Each period of office shall be up to three years.
-He/she shall not be eligible for re-appointment to the office of Dean for a period of three years after his/her retirement.
+He/she shall not normally be eligible for re-appointment to the office of Dean for a period of three years after his/her retirement.

-(ii) Deans of Faculties shall normally be appointed from among the professors of the University.
+(ii) Deans of Schools shall normally be appointed from among the professors of the University but in exceptional circumstances external candidates may be considered.

 (iii) The same procedures will be applied for extension of appointments as pertain for initial appointments.

 Proposed Procedure for Appointment of Deans of Schools

 1. The Deans are appointed by Council on the recommendation of a joint committee appointed by the Senate and Council.
 Appointments are made for an initial three-year period with possible re-appointment for periods of three years.
-Any reappointments would be subject to the normal recruitment procedure set out below.Committee for Appointment of Deans of Schools
+Any reappointments would be subject to the normal recruitment procedure set out below.

-2. For the appointment of Deans the joint committee appointed by the Senate and Council will be as follows: Vice-Chancellor (Chair) Provost and Deputy Vice-Chancellor 1 lay member of Council nominated by the Chair of Council 1 member of the Board of the Faculty elected by the Board
+2..
+Where the Chair of Council, on the recommendation of the Vice-Chancellor, concludes that the specific skill requirements and responsibilities of a post of Dean of School cannot be met via the normal route of appointment, it may determine that circumstances warrant the appointment of a Dean by advertisement.
+In such circumstances, the Joint Committee shall be instructed at the time of its establishment to proceed via external advertisement.
+The Joint Committee shall follow the University’s normal procedures for external appointments and not those noted in 4. and 5. below.

-Call for Nominations
+Committee for Appointment of Deans of Schools

-3. The post shall be advertised within the University and a job description and person specification made available.
-The advertisement shall specify that candidates must be nominated in the manner described below.
+3. For the appointment of Deans the joint committee appointed by the Senate and Council will be as follows: Vice-Chancellor (Chair) Provost and Deputy Vice-Chancellor 1 lay member of Council nominated by the Chair of Council 1 Dean from another School nominated by the Vice-Chancellor

-4. The Secretary to Senate and Councilor his/her nominee should also write to members of the Executive Management Group (defined as the core, rather than extended group), the Associate Deans of the Faculty, the Heads of Department of the Faculty, elected staff members of Council from the Faculty and the Faculty members of Senate, enclosing the job description and person specification, requesting nominations for the post.
+Call for Applicants

-5. Nominations should be proposed and seconded by current members of the academic staff of the Faculty and contain a signed statement by the nominee indicating their willingness to be considered.
-The nominee should also provide a letter of application indicating what they hope to bring to the post and an up to date curriculum vitae.
+4..
+The post shall be advertised within the University and a job description and person specification made available.
+The advertisement shall specify that candidates should normally be R & T staff holding a professorial appointment although other candidates may be considered in exceptional circumstances at the discretion of the Joint Committee.
+Candidates should provide a letter of application indicating what they hope to bring to the post and an up to date curriculum vitae.
+Applications should be submitted to the Secretary to Senate and Council or his/her nominee.

 Consultation

-6. Once nominations have been received, members of the joint committee should undertake formal consultation with members of the Executive Management Group (defined as the core, rather than extended group), and the academic staff members of the Faculty.
-The consultation would take the form of the Chair of the joint committee writing to the persons noted above inviting them to make comments on the suitability of nominees, such suggestions to be made in writing and treated as strictly confidential to the Committee.
-Further arrangements to consult other members of the Faculty may be agreed by the Committee.
+5. Once applications have been received, the Secretary to Senate and Council or his/her nominee should undertake formal consultation with all staff members of the School and with members of the Academic Leadership Team.
+The consultation should take the form of the Secretary writing to the persons noted above inviting them to make comments on the suitability of nominees, such suggestions to be made in writing.
+These comments will generally be treated as strictly confidential to the Committee.
+However, if a candidate requests to see the comments received regarding his/her candidature, they will be released to a candidate in anonymised form (as far as possible).

 Interview and Recommendation to Council